imagej/imagej.github.io/_pages/plugins/server.md

 ------------

 -   [Enable](/update-sites/following) the Server [update site](Update_site).
--   Start the server via the {% include bc content='Plugins | Utilities | Start Server'%} command.
+-   Start the server via the {% include bc path='Plugins | Utilities | Start Server'%} command.
 -   Or launch ImageJ in server mode using the `--server` flag.

 Documentation